mko-x/docker-clamav/README.md

 Hint: Take a look at the [alpine-edge readme](https://github.com/mko-x/docker-clamav/tree/alpine-edge) before using.

 ## Hub
-Find new hub image at [hub.docker.com](https://hub.docker.com/r/mkodockx/docker-clamav)
+Find the docker hub images at [hub.docker.com](https://hub.docker.com/r/mkodockx/docker-clamav)

 ## About
 Dockerized open source antivirus daemons for use with